No. 9 seed Texas wins the regional tournament by beating Air Force 10-1

 Texas picked up another run in the top of the third inning on a sacrifice fly by Daly that scored Todd from third base.

 Texas starting pitcher Travis Sthele was in command from the first pitch of the game.
-He faced only 13 batters over three shut-out innings of work.
-He threw 50 pitches and allowed two hits, two walks and struck out two Falcon batters.
+He faced only 13 batters over three shutout innings of work, throwing 50 pitches and allowing two hits with two walks and two strikeouts.

 No. for No. !@dylancamp25 homers for the second straight game to make it a 7-0 ballgame!#HookEm pic.twitter.com/0CSdPLMsgL— Texas Baseball (@TexasBaseball) June 6, 2022

-Texas tacked on another run in the fifth inning when Ardoin drove a ball deep into right-centerfield to score Messinger from 1st base.
-Messinger was 2 for 2 on the night at the plate.
-He walked twice, was hit by a pitch and scored three runs.
+Texas tacked on another run in the fifth inning when Ardoin drove a ball deep into right-center field to score Messinger from first base.
+Messinger was 2-for-2 on the night at the plate.
+He walked twice, was hit by a pitch, and scored three runs.

 Both teams put up goose eggs in the fifth and sixth innings.

-Andre Dupantier, II pitched a solidly in the seventh and eighth innings for Texas.
-He gave up two hits, struck out two Falcon batters, and allowed no free passes.
+Right-hander Andre Dupantier II pitched solidly in the seventh and eighth innings for Texas, giving up two hits with two strikeouts and no walks.

-Faltine led off the eighth inning with a walk, but was erased when Eric Kennedy, who entered the game in place of Hodo, hit into a 4-6-3 double play.
-Dylan Campbell then strode to the plate and found another belt-high breaking ball that he drove over the left-center field wall to make the score 9-0.
-It was Campbell’s third hit of the series, and all three were homeruns.
+Faltine led off the eighth inning with a walk, but was erased when left fielder Eric Kennedy, who entered the game in place of Hodo, hit into a 4-6-3 double play.
+Campbell then came to the plate and found another belt-high breaking ball that he drove over the left-center field wall to make the score 9-0.
+It was Campbell’s third hit of the series, and all three were home runs.

 DC!
 AGAIN!@dylancamp25 crushes his 2nd of the game and 9th of the year and it’s 9-0 Texas in the 8th!#HookEm pic.twitter.com/LhxYzUNGBv— Texas Baseball (@TexasBaseball) June 6, 2022

-Lebarron Johnson came into the game in the ninth inning to try to preserve the shutout for the Longhorns, but he left a fastball over the middle of the plate, and Falcon designated hitter Braydon Altorfer, who led off the inning crushed it off the scoreboard for the only Air Force run of the game.
-Johmson retired the next three batters on back-to-back strike outs, and a 5-3 ground ball.
+Right-hander Lebarron Johnson came into the game in the ninth inning to try to preserve the shutout for the Longhorns, but he left a fastball over the middle of the plate, and Falcon designated hitter Braydon Altorfer, who led off the inning, crushed it off the scoreboard for the only Air Force run of the game.
+Johnson retired the next three batters on back-to-back strike outs, and a 5-3 ground ball.

 Jared Southard got the win for Texas, and Stevan Fairburn, Jr. took the loss for Air Force.